SharjilSiddiqui/markopolo-assignment/README.md

 Go to backend folder:

-cd backend
+ cd mini-image-gallery-backend

 Install dependencies:

  npm install

 Start the backend:

  npm run dev

 Backend will run at: